Xerophile: Physics of water activity

+Water activity in solutions is directly related to osmotic pressure, although the exact relationship is complex and still the subject of study.

-Adaption to low-water activity areas
+Adaptation to low-water activity areas

 Eukaryotic and most prokaryotic life will collect or create compatible solutes, also called osmolytes, which establish a counter balance to the osmotic pressures.
 An example would be some bacteria accumulate KCl to counter-balance NaCl osmotic pressures.
-Fungi appear to use glycerol as an osmolyte since when cultures are grown in glycerol high concentrations that become better adapted to surviving low water activities.
+Fungi appear to use glycerol as an osmolyte since when cultures are grown in high glycerol concentrations they become better adapted to surviving low water activities.

 Examples of xerophilic species

 Bacteria

 All taxonomic kingdoms have examples of xerophiles.
 Microbial xerophiles will usually inhabit environments that are sugar-rich or salt-rich, and xerophilic bacteria will most commonly be found in salt rich areas.
 Because xerophiles often live in salt-rich environments many halophilic species such as H. halophila, Bacillus halophilus, and H. salina are often also xerophilic.

 Image of Zygosachromyces, a xerophilic yeast.

 Archaea

 A xerophilic archaea would be Natronococcus.

 Eukarya

 Xerophilic fungi will usually be found in environments that are sugar rich, and some xerophilic fungi have shown extremely low water activity, as low as .61.
 Xerophilic fungi include Trichosporonoides nigrescens, Zygosaccharomyces, and Aspergillus penicillioides.

 Among multi plant life an example of a xerophilic plant group is cacti.